klsingh/Haskell-Project-02/README.md

 test/Test.hs - sets up the test environment.
 LICENSE - contains the license for the project.
 README.md - contains a brief overview of the project.
-Setup.hs - is used by Cabal to build the project.
 Library.cabal - specifies the dependencies and other project information.
 ```
 ## Modules